 The Bureau of Labor Statistics reports that mental health counselors have a median wage data of $44,630.
 Moreover, mental health counselors typically work in family services, private practice, hospitals and other healthcare facilities.

-Mentally ill individuals who were supposed to be healed and were supposed to recover had their mental health illnesses worsened instead with the aid of a mental health counselor.
+Mentally ill individuals who were supposed to be healed and were supposed to recover had their illnesses worsened instead with the aid of a mental health counselor.

 Patients Became Guinea Pigs

 In the early 1900s, one of the worst experiences individuals with mental health problems would have to deal with is becoming part of an experiment.
-In some years in history, it was reported that mentally ill individuals that are currently staying in a mental health asylum were often gathered to become tests subjects for treatment for various diseases.
+In some years in history, it was reported that mentally ill individuals that are currently staying in an asylum were often gathered to become tests subjects for treatment for various diseases and specific problems.
 There are times where mentally ill people are forced to take medications regardless of the side effects their bodies would go through.
 These side effects have heavily affected their mental and physical health which resulted in heavy deterioration of their health.

 There are also instances where the patients suffered from physical deformation and amputation to support some doctors’ said surgical operations.